 How are the Customer Relationships?
 Is there good client retention?
-How is account management handled?
+How do you handle account management?

-Essentially the idea is to allow for rapid collaborative use.
+So, essentially the idea is to allow for rapid collaborative use.
 Where EditMe can come in is in creating a uniform sales portal and promoting efficiency as sales representatives will have better and more up to date information at their fingertips.
 It should be a living document, collaborated on by as many experts in a company as possible.
-This can lead to more conversions.
+Because this can lead to more conversions.